I'm Kersten, NASM Certified personal trainer and a hypothalamic amenorrhea warrior.

 My work is twofold: I help women to overcome hypothalamic amenorrhea (missing periods caused by excess exercise and food restrictions) and men and women get healthier and fitter through smart, reasonable exercise that doesn’t take more than 30 minutes a day.

-If you are determined to regain your healthy menstrual cycle, click here to see how I can help you.
+If you are determined to recover from overtraining, including finding your healthy menstrual cycle again, click here to see how I can help you.

 Why Urban Jane?

 Urban Jane is a combination of old and new, ancient and modern.

 I'm a girl who trains outside, sometimes takes barefoot walks and most of the time, eats Paleo-inspired, whole, non-processed foods.

 But I'm also a girl who loves her kettlebells, spends quite a bit of time on Instagram and is known for her colorful nail designs.

 I'm enjoying my life by combining best from both worlds.

 That's me in a nutshell, but if you are interested about learning how I found my way to health and fitness world, keep reading.

 I’ve been physically active all my life.
 I was in my high school’s track and field and basketball teams.
 I used to be the biggest fan of track and field, never missing any olympics or world championships from TV.
 In high school, I may have even skipped my classes to stay home and make sure I won’t miss the best parts of Sydney Olympics in 2000…

 Health and fitness was definitely my passion; however, after graduating from high school it never crossed my mind to study sports or fitness.